 A: A DUI can be dismissed in Georgia, depending on the circumstances.
 Some common reasons for dismissal include:

 If you have been arrested for a DUI, you still have rights.
 Being arrested does not mean that you are automatically guilty.
-A St. Marys DUI attorney can look at all the details of your case, ensuring that everything was done legally and that your rights were upheld.
+By hiring a St. Marys DUI attorney, you can ensure that all the details of your case are thoroughly examined, confirming that everything was done legally and that your rights were upheld.
 If they were not, our attorneys can fight for you during your legal process.
 We can analyze your case and implement an effective defense strategy.
-Contact the team at Jarrett Maillet J.D., P.C., today for more information.
+Contact the team at Jarrett Maillet J.D., P.C., today for more information at 912-713-3426.